spheresh/cikit/README.md

 - [Create matrix of virtual servers (droplets).](matrix)
 - Automated builds for every commit in a pull request on GitHub (private repositories supported).
 - Multi CMS/CMF support.
-To add support of a new one, you just need to put pre-configurations to `cmf/<NAME>/<MAJOR_VERSION>` and ensure that core files can be downloaded via Git.
+To add support of a new one, you just need to put pre-configurations to `cmf/<NAME>/<MAJOR_VERSION>` and ensure that core files can be downloaded as an archive.
 - Opportunity to keep multiple projects on the same CI server.
 - Triggering builds via comments in pull requests.
 - Midnight server cleaning :)